neurogeek03/Thesis_Alternative_Polyadenylation/README.md

 Step 6: Quantification of APA using DEXseq

-Step 7: Comparison of QAPA and DEXseq
+Step 7: Comparison of QAPA and DEXseq (Venn Diagram to identify common genes)

 Step 8: Analysis of Proteomic data and comparison with APA events